RightToPrivacy/Gitea-Onion/README.md

 Any issues, let me know.

-*** I am NOT affiliated with Gitea- this is just a sharing of script I wrote (assisted by Gitea/Tor documentations) to setup Gitea in a Tor Hidden Service setup ***
+*** NOT affiliated with Gitea- this is sharing of script I wrote (assisted by Gitea/Tor documentations) to setup Gitea in a Tor Hidden Service setup ***

 Thanks to Gitea devs for wonderful git platform software.